jrhenderson1988/jrhenderson1988.github.io/index.md

 title: A Newcastle based software engineer
 ---

-I'm a software engineer and consultant, working as a Senior Developer at [Scott Logic](https://www.scottlogic.com/).
+I'm a software engineer based near Newcastle, UK.

 I live and breathe software engineering and find that my interests mostly lie within the areas of microservices, distributed systems, search engines and learning new languages.